Ana Bucik Jogan

-Ana Bucik Jogan (born 21 July 1993) is a Slovenian World Cup alpine ski racer.
+Ana Bucik Jogan (born 21 July 1993) is a Slovenian former World Cup alpine ski racer.

-Bucik Jogan has competed in six World Championships and her best result is seventh in the slalom in 2017.
+Bucik Jogan has competed in three Winter Olympics and seven World Championships and her best result is seventh in the slalom in 2017.
 She made her World Cup debut at age sixteen in January 2010 and her first podium came in a super-combined in January 2018.
 Her previous best result was in Slovenia at Maribor in January 2017 with seventh place in the slalom and the best time in the second run.
+In January 2026 she announced that she would retire at the end of the World Cup season.